 Let’s rule out the possibility that your system is out of date.
 What could be causing the slow installation?

-Well, if you’re using an outdated storage device as your boot media or installation media, such as CDs or DVDs, that could very well be the issue.
+If you’re using an outdated storage device as your boot media or installation media, such as CDs or DVDs, that could be the issue.

 The problem with these mediums is their low rate of data transfer.
 Most CDs and DVDs have data transfer rates of less than one MB (Megabyte) per second.